facebook/infer/_docs/03-infer-bug-types.md

 ```

 The branch in the above code will be taken when the pointer `n` is non-`nil`, but the programmer might have actually wanted the branch to be taken when the integer pointed to by `n` is nonzero (e.g., she may have meant to call an accessor like `[n intValue]` instead).
 Infer will ask the programmer explicitly compare `n` to `nil` or call an accessor to clarify her intention.

+##<a name="DIRECT_ATOMIC_PROPERTY_ACCESS"></a> Direct atomic property access

+This check warns you when you are accessing an atomic property directly with an ivar.
+This makes the atomic property not atomic anymore.
+So potentially you may get a race condition.

+To fix the problem you need to access properties with their getter or setter.

+##<a name="STRONG_DELEGATE_WARNING"></a> Strong delegate warning

+This check warns you when you have a property called delegate or variations thereof which is declared strong.
+The idea is that
+delegates should generally be weak, otherwise this may cause retain cycles.